-The human soul is directed, in the natural state, by the nerves, wherever feeling, consciousness, and motion are necessary.
-It appears to have the principal seat in the brain; but by magnetizing, it is more or less detached from the brain and nerves, and consequently becomes, more or less, a free agent; for, as the clearseeing somnambulist does not see with the eyes, but out of the region of the pit of the heart, and as this is always the case, without exception, it is clear from hence, that the human soul of itself can not only see without the aid of the body, but also so much clearer than in its fleshly prison, nor does it stand in need of our material light; for magnetic sleepers read what is laid on the pit of the heart, and the contents of closed letters.
-Nav. they can read at a distance, when the book or writing is separated from them by dense and opaque bodies, as soon as that which is to be read, is held by a person, with whom the somnambulist stands in psychical contact or connexion, of which the above-mentioned Lyonese lady is an instance.
+The human soul in the natural state is directed by the nerves, wherever feeling, consciousness, and motion, are necessary.
+It appears to have the principal seat in the brain; but by magnetizing, it is more or less detached from the brain and nerves, and consequently becomes more or less a free agent; for, as the clear-seeing somnambulist does not see with the eyes, but out of the region of the pit of the heart, and as this is always the case, without exception, it is clear hence, that the human soul of itself can not only see without the aid of the body, but also so much clearer than in its fleshly prison, nor stand in need of our material light; for magnetic sleepers read what is laid on the pit of the heart, and the contents of closed letters.
+Nay, they can read at a distance, when the book or writing is separated from them by dense and opaque bodies, as soon as that which is to be read is held by a person, with whom the somnambulist stands in psychical contact or connection, of which the abovementioned Lyonese lady is an instance.
+The human soul in this state, not only sees but also feels everything more acutely than in its natural, waking state, without requiring for this purpose any one of the bodily senses; but it is very retimes.